dataiku/dss-visual-edit/docs/get-started.md

 ## Next

-* [Using edits in the Flow](using-edits): Where to find edits, Leveraging edits for analytics
+* [Using edits in the Flow](using-edits): Where to find edits & How to leverage for analytics & AI